THE ANCIENT CELTS

 of the Gauls, amply illustrate the degree of cultural development over

 a period of more than three centuries.
-Their varied technical and artistic
+The varied technical and artistic

-characteristics are due to the fact that they were produced by many tribes,
+to the fact that they were produced by many tribes, numbering around a

 The minting of coins, invented and developed by the Lydians of Asia Minor, by the cities and islands of Greece and by Asia in the seventh century BCE, was adopted by the Celts around the end of fourth century BCE.
 It spread from Gaul throughout the whole of middle Europe (except Ireland) from the third century until the end of the first century BCE on the mainland and until the second and third century AD in Britain.
 Most of the coins, melted down for the purpose of reusing the metals, have vanished.
 However, a large number buried in the ground at the time of various invasions have been discovered in the course of agricultural activities, building work and archaeological excavations.
 Some of these hidden treasures have yielded as many as 10,000 coins.
 Other coins have been found in rivers where they had been thrown as tribute to some god.
 Many coins are in private collections and in the hands of dealers, while the richest coin collection in Europe, containing approximately 15,000 Celtic coins, the majority of which are Gaulish, is housed in the Bibliotheque Nationale, Paris.
 We may well wonder how many millions of such coins were minted originally.

 EVOLUTION OF THE